darmarj/Polaris/docs/blog/2022/01/Bitwarden.md

 ---
 template: overrides/main.html
 description: >
-  Proxmox v7 Subscription disable
+  vaultWarden implementation
 search:
   exclude: true
 ---

-# Bitwarden_rs
+# vaultBitwarden

-__This is a Bitwarden server API implementation written in Rust compatible with upstream Bitwarden clients*, perfect for self-hosted deployment where running the [official](https://github.com/liuchenx/bitwarden_rs) resource-heavy service might not be ideal.__
+__This is a Bitwarden server API implementation written in Rust compatible with upstream Bitwarden clients*, perfect for self-hosted deployment where running the [official](https://github.com/dani-garcia/vaultwarden) resource-heavy service might not be ideal.__

 ## Features
 Basically full implementation of Bitwarden API is provided including: